IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 The components of the Patient Resource with cardinality greater than 0 (as shown below) are required, and the detailed description of the message is provided here.
 All other attributes of the response are optional.
 The Patient Resource contained within the Query Patient Resource Response message is described at http://hl7.org/fhir/R4/patient.html and is not further constrained by this transaction.

-###### 2:3.78.4.2.2.2 Mother’s Maiden Name
+###### 2:3.78.4.2.2.2 Mother’s Maiden Name <a name="mmn"> </a>
-Patient Demographics Suppliers shall include the mother’s maiden name, if known, in an extension named mothers MaidenName.
-See http://hl7.org/fhir/R4/extension-patient-mothersmaidenname.html
+Patient Demographics Suppliers shall include the mother’s maiden name, if known, in this extension: http://hl7.org/fhir/R4/extension-patient-mothersmaidenname.html

 ###### 2:3.78.4.2.2.3 Resource Bundling
 Please see [ITI TF-2:Appendix Z.1](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.1-resource-bundles) for details on the IHE guidelines for implementing FHIR bundles.